SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/watchguard_firebox.md

 ### Enable Syslog forwarding

-Log on your Firebox appliance and follow [this guide](https://www.watchguard.com/help/docs/help-center/en-US/Content/Integration-Guides/General/ubuntu_rsyslog.html) to enable syslog forwarding
+Log on your Firebox appliance and follow [this guide](https://www.watchguard.com/help/docs/help-center/en-US/Content/Integration-Guides/General/ubuntu_rsyslog.html) to enable syslog forwarding.

+Configure the event forwarding to use the IBM LEEF format (for more information, please read the [associated documentation](http://www.watchguard.com/help/docs/fireware/12/en-us/Content/en-US/logging/send_logs_to_syslog_c.html)).

 ## Create the intake